-In particular, consider the contrasting behaviors between the worker on a probationary period of employment and the regular employee.
+In particular, the observation is contrasted by the worker on a probationary period of employment and the regular employee.
 Workers on probation work very hard and are very productive.
 Oftentimes, that is the reason they become regularized.
 But once they achieve the status of regular employees, their attitudes change.
-They become less efficient and at times even combative toward company rules and regulations.
+They become less efficient and, at times, even combative, against company rules and regulations.
 This becomes even more so if they belong to unionized companies.
 Many ask for unreasonable pay increases when their efficiency and output are below expectation.
 Slack in productivity could be the result of an effort to hold back productivity since there is no reward for attaining a higher output target.
 This is one reason why piece rate arrangements tend to be more satisfactory in identifying improvements in productivity.
 With piece rate arrangements, additional output is rewarded by an increase in pay.

-2.2.8.
 Distortions affecting wage differentiation for different skills

 Efforts of the government to intervene in wage rates has caused a process of averaging of wage levels that reduces the ability to reward performance and skills, including learning from experience and work.
 There are less skill differentials because the money reserved for skills is directed towards paying mandated wage supplements and benefits.
-The fund that could be allotted for the payment of skill differentials has been consumed by the pay of those entering at the minimum wage level.
+The fund that could be allotted for the payment of skill differentials was consumed to take care of the pay of those entering at the minimum wage level.

-In the Philippines, the government established the standards for the minimum wage at the national level (at least before the advent of regional minimum wage setting).
+In the Philippine practice, the government established the standards for the minimum wage at the national level (at least before the advent of regional minimum wage setting).
 As a result, where skill differentials would have been used to reward productivity and contribution to the company's welfare, the wage rate setting regime encouraged an averaging of the wage rate toward the lower end of the wage scale, near the minimum wage.
-The wage budget allotment that could have gone to differentiating skills was consumed by satisfying the lower end of the wage scale where skills were not well developed.
+The wage budget allotted that could go for differentiating skills was consumed by satisfying the lower end of the wage scale and where skills were not well developed.

 The effect of such laws is worse on the civil service.
-And it is useful to touch upon this subject briefly.
-The standardization of pay in the government service has also created the same effect on wage differentiation.
+And it is useful to touch this subject briefly.
+The standardization of pay in the government service - has also created the same effect on wage differentiation.
 In the civil service, the problem is not so much standardization per se, but standardization of low pay for various skilled services.
-The other problem is the over-employment in the government that has resulted at the low-end of the employment roster and the scarcity of skills at the higher end of the civil service.
+The other problem is the over-employment that has resulted in the government at the low-end of the employment roster and the scarcity of skills at the higher end of the civil service.

-The problems of civil service salaries are an entirely different topic that deserves discussion under the issue of government administration and reform of government expenditure.
-But the labor market policies in the private sector echo their effects to some extent on government pay scales for scarce public officials, not the rank and file of the civil service.
+The problems of civil service salaries are an entirely different topic that deserves discussion under the issue of government administration and budgeting reform of government expenditure.
+But the labor market policies in the private sector echo their effects to some extent on how government pay scales for scarce public officials not the rank and file of the civil service.